gatechdvateam/energy_hub/readme.txt

 8. Go to **webapp** folder in your command line

-	* Run `code .` to open a vscode code in the folder
+	* Run `code .` to open a vscode code window in the folder
 	* In your command line, run `python application.py`
 	* Dash will open a localhost address for you in the command line, follow the link